cbatu1/Country-Data-Management-System/README.md

 # Country-Data-Management-System

-A simple terminal application to store, search, sort, remove, and filter country data.
+A simple terminal application implemented in python to store, search, sort, remove, and filter country data.